alexwu77/web_programming/day01/README.md

 Also:
 * Follow best practices for the language you choose.
-* Have well established execution flow.
-* Easy to follow logic.
+* Have well established execution flow and easy to follow logic.
 * Add comments to explain your intention if it's not clear from reading the code.

 #### Write easy to run / maintain code.